nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 .. note::
    When working with an application based on Zephyr, set the IRQs to a low priority (6 or 7) and enable them before exiting the function.

-The function must also initialize the timers and threads (if there is a context that needs a time-out).
+The function must also initialize the timers and threads (if there is a context that needs a timeout).
 If Nordic Proprietary trace is enabled, the library generates trace data and forwards it to a medium that can be initialized or configured by using the :c:func:`nrf_modem_os_init` function.
 The forwarded trace data is handled in the :c:func:`nrf_modem_os_trace_put` function.
 See :ref:`trace_output_function` for more information.